codebucks27/Nextjs-tailwindcss-blog-template/README.md

 Checkout My Personal blog: [DevDreaming](https://devdreaming.com/)<br />

 ---
 >### NOTE: In the youtube tutorial I have used contentlayer for the markdown files.
-Since contentlayer is not actively maintained, I have switched to Velite for the markdown files.
-If you want to checkout the contentlayer please switch to the contentlayer branch.
+Since contentlayer is not actively maintained, I have switched to [Velite.js](https://velite.js.org/) for the markdown files.
+If you want to checkout the contentlayer please switch to the [contentlayer](https://github.com/codebucks27/Nextjs-tailwindcss-blog-template/tree/Contentlayer) branch.
 ---

 ### ⭐DO NOT FORGET TO STAR THIS REPO⭐